Premiere Ballet Academy Faculty and Staff

 Melissa Mulligan began her ballet training in El Paso, TX under the direction of Vivian Eurich, Ingeborg Heuser, Norma Glass, and Myrna Sundermann.
 She continued training at the University of Texas in El Paso and El Paso Community College, where she studied Special Education and Ballet.
 She has danced with Ballet El Paso, also known as Ballet of the Americas, City Ballet in El Paso, and was offered a position with the San Francisco Ballet but an injury prevented her from pursuing the opportunity.

 Mrs. Mulligan has been teaching ballet and other forms of dance for over 25 years.
 In 2005 she started a ballet program through Royalty Dance Academy.
 In 2009 founded the Ballet Royale Company in Rockwall, TX where she staged ballets such as Penguin Café, Coppelia, Cinderella, Dinner at the Ballet and The Tales of Beatrix Potter, the Ballet.
 In 2014 she moved to San Antonio and began teaching at Ballet San Antonio Academy.
 Mrs. Mulligan also assisted with Ballet Latino de San Antonio and became the Artistic Director of San Antonio Youth Ballet where she staged the ballet Alice in Wonderland.

-Now Owner and Artistic Director of Premiere Ballet Academy and Premiere Ballet Ensemble, she continues to teach, choreograph, direct and stage new productions such as An Evening with Frank Sinatra and The Tales of Beatrix Potter Ballet, Alice in Wonderland, and Coppelia.
+Now Owner and Artistic Director of Premiere Ballet Academy and Premiere Ballet Ensemble, she continues to teach, choreograph, direct and stage new productions such as An Evening with Frank Sinatra, The Tales of Beatrix Potter Ballet, Alice in Wonderland, and Coppelia.